 So you begin flossing, taking the pain each night for another week before you hear about “water flossers.”
 Intrigued, you think about buying one but end up here to see if water flossing can provide you the same benefits that traditional flossing can.
 This article will help you make that determination.

+Flossing is a preventative dental measure that promotes gum health.
 Flossing, the traditional, string between your teeth variety, helps remove food particle and plaque from between the teeth.
 Those particles and plaque can build up in the gums, which can lead to gum disease or can help degrade the integrity of the teeth.
 Ensuring that these particles do not build up maintains the overall health of the gums and teeth.

 According to the American Dental Association and numerous dental experts, nothing is better for removing those particles than traditional flossing techniques.
 In fact, bloody and sore gums are not the result of flossing, but the result of a softening of the gums due to that detritus.
 It has to be removed and the more you do it the less painful and bloody it will be.